-When it comes to deciding how wealth will be split in a divorce settlement, the law is quite clear that there must be no discrimination between breadwinner and homemaker.
+When it comes to deciding how wealth will be split in a divorce settlement, the law is quite clear that there must be no discrimination between breadwinner and a stay-at-home parent.

-How is the contribution of a homemaker valued?
+How is the contribution of a stay-at-home parent or homemaker valued?

 Although the Office of National Statistics has created an online calculator in an effort to put a value against unpaid work such as childcare, cooking and cleaning, in a divorce case the courts will look at the contribution from many angles, including the sacrifice of career progression and future earning potential.

-Whilst the majority of homemakers are women, we are dealing with an increasing number of divorce cases involving female breadwinners whose husbands have taken time out of their careers to look after the home and family.
-Whatever the gender of the homemaker, the principle remains the same and contributions towards a marriage must not be valued in monetary terms alone.
+Whilst the majority of partners who stay at home are women, we are dealing with an increasing number of divorce cases involving husbands who have taken time out of their careers to look after the home and family.
+Whatever the gender of the the person staying at home, the principle remains the same and contributions towards a marriage must not be valued in monetary terms alone.
 The role of a spouse who has dedicated a large part of his or her married life to looking after the home and caring for children is regarded as equal to that of the main income earner.

-What can a spouse do to protect themselves if they have no income?
+What can you do to protect yourself if you have no income?

 It can be terrifying to face divorce when you have no income of your own.
 You may hold back from seeking legal advice because you are not sure how you will pay for it.
 You are also likely to be concerned about the future financial security of you and your children.